 Really?
 Performance analysis and appraisal are both rearward facing activities.
 How does looking backward only ("the only way...") help if you want to go forward?
 Bob Garratt's book, The Fish Rots from the Head, tells us most of what we need to know.
 Culture starts at the top, in the boardroom, and it pervades outwards from there.
 If boards expect to influence the achievement of company performance outcomes, they need to engender a company-wide culture and wrestle directly with strategy (which is "the art of command" after all).
 So, let's leave cute terms like "corporate governance culture" where they belong—on the cutting room floor.

 One of the most coherent arguments for diversity that I have read in a long time was made by Andrew Leigh, Australian Federal MP, recently.
-A copy of his speech, delivered at a Progressive Policy Institute meeting in Washington, D.C., can be read here.
-Leigh suggested that diversity opens hearts and minds to possibilities—that a wide breadth of experience and thought is what is important, if high quality outcomes are the goal.
-In essence, Leigh's argument is that better outcomes occur when diverse experiences and thought are brought to bear, not simply because some flavour of diversity is present.
+A copy of his speech, delivered at a Progressive Policy Institute meeting in Washington, D.C., is available here.
+Leigh says that diversity opens hearts and minds to possibilities—a wide breadth of experience and thought is what is important, if high quality outcomes are the goal.
+In essence, Leigh's thesis is that better outcomes occur when diverse experiences and thought are brought to bear, not because some flavour of diversity is present.
 I agree.
 The challenge now is to apply Leigh's argument to board research, to discover what underlying mechanisms are necessary to effective governance and improved business performance.

 I've been on vacation this week, in Perth, Western Australia, with my wife.
 One of the things that we enjoy while away is to read newspapers that we wouldn't normally see at home, especially the local newspaper.
 This routine gives us a different perspective on what's going on in the world at large, which serves to broaden our horizons.
 I try to get my hands on a print copy of the The Australian when in Australia, and often read online versions of the New York Times and The Times as well.